synereo/blog.synereo.com/_posts/2015-03-18-crowdsale.markdown

 4. The generation of AMPs as part of the Proof of Social Contribution (PoSC) mechanism, capped at 5% per year, will also require certification by this third party.

-For more details, See our [Asset Policies document.](https://docs.google.com/document/d/1zLBm8OHt5-81flihJ6iSKEm0WbRa6FL0mJ5ivBN34Po/edit?userstoinvite=greg@synereo.com&actionButton=1#){: style="display: block; text-align: left;"}
+For more details, See our [Asset Policies document.](https://docs.google.com/document/d/1zLBm8OHt5-81flihJ6iSKEm0WbRa6FL0mJ5ivBN34Po/edit?userstoinvite=greg@synereo.com&actionButton=1#)

 ### Multi-signature mechanism